How to Optimize Your Website for ChatGPT in 2026

 More people are asking ChatGPT for recommendations instead of Googling.
 Here's how to make sure your website appears in those answers.

 But here's the problem: most websites are invisible to ChatGPT.
 Many CMS platforms block the GPTBot crawler by default.
 Others lack the structured data that helps AI understand what a business does.
+And the stakes are high — Seer Interactive found 71% of ChatGPT citations come from content published 2023-2025, so the brands getting cited now are training future models.

 This guide walks you through exactly how to optimize your website for ChatGPT — step by step, with code examples.